mysticfall/bpystubgen/README.md

   --quiet     Print only error messages
 ```

-## Status ##

-While mostly working as intended, it still has a few missing features which better be implemented
-before the official release.
-It will soon be published to the PyPi repository along with prebuilt
-stub modules for Blender and UPBGE.

 ## License ##

 This project is provided under the terms of _[GNU General Public License v3 (GPL3)](LICENSE)_.